pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 This also runs a _goto_ on the gripper, but it uses the force sensor inside the gripper to detect when it did grab something.
 It will try to automatically adjust the grip, to maintain enough force to hold the object while not forcing too much and overheat the motor.

-All parameters used in the [close](https://pollen-robotics.github.io/reachy/autoapi/reachy/parts/hand/index.html#reachy.parts.hand.ForceGripper.close) method can be adjusted depending on your needs (please refer to the the [APIs](https://pollen-robotics.github.io/reachy/autoapi/reachy/parts/hand/index.html#reachy.parts.hand.ForceGripper.close) for more details.)
+All parameters used in the [close](https://pollen-robotics.github.io/reachy/autoapi/reachy/parts/hand/index.html#reachy.parts.hand.ForceGripper.close) method can be adjusted depending on your needs (please refer to the the [APIs](https://pollen-robotics.github.io/reachy/autoapi/reachy/parts/hand/index.html#reachy.parts.hand.ForceGripper.close) for more details).

 {{< hint danger >}}
 The gripper on Reachy's end effector is not meant to hold objects for a long time.
 The motor used in the gripper will quickly overload if doing so.
 Holding objects as you can see on the TicTacToe demo for instance is a good approximation of what the robot can do for long period of time (hold ~5s rest ~10s).